Elliptic multiple zeta values and one-loop superstring amplitudes: The one-loop four-point amplitude in open string theory

-The endpoint divergence as $w \rightarrow z_j$ can be dealt with through the regularization prescription \eqn{1} which heuristically amounts to $\lim_{z_i\rightarrow z_j} P_{ij}=0$.
+The endpoint divergence as $u \to x_j$ can be dealt with through the regularization prescription \eqn{1} which heuristically amounts to $\lim_{x_i\rightarrow x_j} P_{ij}=0$.
 Note that the dependence of $I_{4\te{pt}}(1,2,3,4)$ on $s_{ij}$ and $q\equiv e^{-2\pi t}$ is suppressed for ease of notation.

-The non-holomorphic piece in $f^{(1)}(z) \equiv \pd \ln \theta_1(z,\tau) + 2\pi i \frac{ \Im z}{\Im \tau}$ drops out for the present cylinder parametrization where all vertices are inserted on the boundary with real coordinates~$z_j$.
 Accordingly, the differential form $\nu \sim \dd\,\Im(z)$ in \eqn{eqn:nu} required for homotopy invariance does not contribute to the cylinder integrals under consideration.
 However, the admixtures of $\frac{ \Im z}{\Im \tau}$ in $f^{(n)}$ are crucial for modular invariance of closed-string amplitudes and cylinder diagrams with open string states on both boundaries.

 Translation invariance on genus-one surfaces can be used to fix $z_1=0$.
 In addition, the $N$-point integration measure which appears for $N=4$ in \eqn{4ptaa},

 is invariant under cyclic shifts $z_i \rightarrow z_{i+1 \, \te{mod} \, N}$ and, up to a sign $ (-1)^N$, under reflection $z_i \rightarrow z_{N+1-i}$.
 Some features of the one-loop $N$-point amplitudes are discussed in section \ref{sec:multipt}.
 Their integrand then involves factors of $f^{(w_i)}(z_j-z_k)$ with overall weight $\sum_{i} w_i=N-4$.